Package 'msmbayes'

 Data frame with covariate values to predict for

-If FALSE, then one overall mean sojourn time for the state is returned.
-This is not generally equal to the sum of the phase-specific mean sojourn times, because an individual may transition out of the state before progressing to the next phase.
+If states="obs" (or "observed") then this describes mean sojourn times in the observable states.
+For phase-type models this is not generally equal to the sum of the phase-specific mean sojourn times, because an individual may transition out of the state before progressing to the next phase.

 Value